blockchain-unica/solidity-vs-move-verification/contracts/bank/README.md

 # Bank

-## Specification
 The Bank contract stores assets (native crypto-currency) deposited by users, and pays them out when required.
+The contract state consists of:
-To keep track of the amount of assets available for each user, the contract uses a key-value map that associates each user with its credit.
+- **credits**, a key-value map that associates each user with the amount of assets available for that user;
+- **owner**, the address that deploys the contract;
+- **opLimit**, a limit set during contract deployment that restricts the maximum amount that can be deposited or withdrawn in a single transaction.
+This limit applies to all users except the owner.

 The contract has the following methods:
 - `deposit`, which allows anyone to deposit assets.
 When a deposit is made, the corresponding amount is added to the credit of the transaction sender.